Bellini (cocktail): Preparation and serving

 The Bellini consists of puréed white peaches and Prosecco, an Italian sparkling wine.
 Marinating fresh peaches in wine is an Italian tradition.
 The original recipe was made with a bit of raspberry or cherry juice to give the drink a pink glow.
 Due in part to the limited availability of both white peaches and Prosecco, several variations exist.

 California produces a white peach that works well, and yellow peaches or peach nectar can be substituted, especially if peaches are out of season and the flavor would be very bland.
 Other fruits or even flavoured liqueurs (peach schnapps, for example) are sometimes substituted for the peach purée.

 The Cipriani family produces Bellini Base for the signature cocktail of the Harry's Bar restaurants.

 Other sparkling wines are commonly used in place of Prosecco, though richly flavored French champagne does not pair well with the light, fruity flavor of the Bellini.
 For a non-alcoholic version, sparkling juice or seltzer is used in place of the wine.

 Similar cocktails

 The Cuban Adalor cocktail is a drink calling for fresh peach smashed with a fork and topped with Champagne.
 It was published in a Cuban drink guide book in 1927.
 The Adalor cup is a similar punch drink made with "melocoton" from the 1930 book Manual Oficial of the Club De Cantineros from Cuba.
-Melocoton is a peach grafted on a quince rootstock.